 - (1) In the event of a Change of Control, as defined in the 1986 MDCP, participants are eligible to take an accelerated distribution of their account balances at a reduced forfeiture rate.
-See the section below entitled "Management Deferred Compensation Plans Effect of Change in Control" for additional information.
-The amount shown in the Change in Control column is the amount by which the forfeiture would be reduced, assuming that a Change in Control occurred on December 31, 2015 and the officer elected to take an early distribution of his or her 1986 MDCP account balance as of that date.
-Ms. Pope does not have an account balance under the 1986 MDCP. - (2) The amounts shown in the Involuntary Not for Cause Termination column assume 12 months of pay at 2015 salary levels for all named executive officers. - (3) Amounts in this row under the headings "Retirement" and "Death or Disability" constitute the value of performance RSUs granted under the 2006 Stock Incentive Plan that would vest, assuming performance at 115.1% of target performance for the 2015 grants, 119.5% of target performance for the 2014 grants, and 105.9% of target performance for the 2013 grants.
-The payout percentages for the 2015 and 2014 grants are based on forecasted results.
-The payout percentage for the 2013 grants is based on actual results.
-The values reflect the closing price of the company's common stock as of December 31, 2015 (\$36.37). - (4) The amount in this row under the heading "Termination Following Change in Control" shows the value of the performance RSUs granted under the 2006 Stock Incentive Plan in 2013, 2014 and 2015.
+See the section below entitled "Management Deferred Compensation Plan Effect of Change in Control" for additional information.
+The amount shown in the Change in Control column is the amount by which the forfeiture would be reduced, assuming that a Change in Control occurred on December 31, 2016 and the officer elected to take an early distribution of his or her 1986 MDCP account balance as of that date.
+Ms. Pope does not have an account balance under the 1986 MDCP. - (2) The amounts shown in the Involuntary Not for Cause Termination column assume 12 months of pay at 2016 salary levels for all named executive officers.
+The amounts shown in the Termination Following Change in Control column consist of 52 weeks of base salary plus the value of the target cash incentive award for the fiscal year in which the termination occurs and are based on 2016 base salaries and the cash incentive award payouts for 2016, which ranged from 85.84% to 99.84% of target. - (3) Amounts in this row under the headings "Retirement" and "Death or Disability" constitute the value of performance RSUs granted under the 2006 Stock Incentive Plan that would vest, assuming performance at 106.5% of target performance for the 2016 grants, 106.3% of target performance for the 2015 grants, and 116.3% of target performance for the 2014 grants.
+The payout percentages for the 2016 and 2015 grants are based on forecasted results.
+The payout percentage for the 2014 grants is based on actual results.
+The values reflect the closing price of the company's common stock as of December 31, 2016 (\$43.33). - (4) The amount in this row under the heading "Termination Following Change in Control" shows the value of the performance RSUs granted under the 2006 Stock Incentive Plan in 2014, 2015 and 2016.
 These grants included provisions for accelerated vesting in the event of a termination following a Change in Control, as more fully described in the narrative below.
-The value shown reflects the closing price of the company's common stock as of December 31, 2015 (\$36.37). - (5) Under the company's Annual Cash Incentive Plan, if a participant's employment terminates due to the participant's death, disability or retirement prior to payment being made under an award, the company would pay an award to the participant or the participant's estate at the same time that awards are payable generally to other participants, pro-rated to reflect the number of full and partial months during the award year during which the participant was employed by the company.
-The amount of the payout would be based on actual performance results for the year. - Amounts in this row are the estimated value of outplacement assistance consulting services received, assuming that the executive is granted six months of outplacement assistance, at a value of \$5,000 for the first three months and \$3,000 for an additional three months.
+The value shown reflects the closing price of the company's common stock as of December 31, 2016 (\$43.33). - (5) Under the company's Annual Cash Incentive Plan, if a participant's employment terminates due to the participant's death, disability or retirement prior to payment being made under an award, the company would pay an award to the participant or the participant's estate at the same time that awards are payable generally to other participants, pro-rated to reflect the number of full and partial months during the award year during which the participant was employed by the company.
+The amount of the payout would be based on actual performance results for the year. - (6) Amounts in this row are the estimated value of outplacement assistance consulting services received, assuming that the executive is granted six months of outplacement assistance, at a value of \$5,000 for the first three months and \$3,000 for an additional three months.